Properties and Bayesian fitting of restricted Boltzmann machines: Discussion

 RBM models constitute an interesting class of undirected graphical models that are thought to be useful for supervised learning tasks.
+However, when viewed as generative statistical models, RBMs can be susceptible to forms of model impropriety such as near-degeneracy, S-instability, and uninterpretability.
+These model instability problems relate to how useful the model may be for representing realistic data generation mechanisms.
+In this paper, we have provided a theoretical framework for discussing the model properties of RBMs, as well as provided empirical evidence that these model problems can arise away from the origin of the parameter space.

-However, when viewed as generative statistical models, RBMs are prone to forms of model impropriety such as near-degeneracy, S-instability, and uninterpretability.
-Additionally, these models are difficult to fit using a rigorous methodology, due to the dimension of the parameter space coupled with the size of the latent variable space.
+Additionally, these models are difficult to fit using a rigorous methodology that can incorporate estimation uncertainty, due to the dimension of the parameter space coupled with the size of the latent variable space.
+We have presented three fully Bayes-principled MCMC-based methods for fitting RBMs, which provide posterior distributions for quantifying uncertainty in estimating model parameters and probabilities (e.g., Figure \ref{fig:fitting-plot}) while aiming to avoid areas of the parameter space that will potentially lead to model impropriety.
+We have shown small examples where this fitting methodology does work, but becomes quickly intractable in large data cases.

-In this paper, we have presented three honest Bayes MCMC-based methods for fitting RBMs.
-Common practice is to use a kind of MCMC to overcome fitting complexities.
-However because of the size of the space to be filled with MCMC iterates, convergence and mixing of these methods will be slow.
-Marginalization over the latent variables in the model can improve mixing, but is numerically intractable due to the necessity of repeated calculation of the normalizing constant.

-Ultimately, it is not clear that RBM models are useful as generative models.
-Due to the extreme flexibility in this model class, rigorous likelihood-based fitting for a RBM will typically merely return the (discrete) empirical distribution for visibles.
-Even if a rigorous likelihood-based fitting method is practically possible, we know what it will produce for fitted probabilities before we even begin.
-For these reasons, we are skeptical of the claims made about RBMs as generative tools.
+The current common practice is to use a kind of MCMC to overcome fitting complexities, and due to the extreme flexibility in this model class, rigorous likelihood-based fitting for a RBM can typically seek to merely merely return the (discrete) empirical distribution for visibles.
+Current fitting methodology for RBMs does not provide uncertainty quantification for the fitted parameters, and it is unclear that they seeks to address the issues in model impropriety detailed in this paper.
+Practitioners should be aware of this and employ some form of regularization or penalization in the fitting.

+Ultimately, it is not unquestionably clear that RBM models are useful as generative models.
+As a concern, without appropriate generative behavior in a RBM model, the uncertainty in estimated model parameters becomes impossible to realistically assess and the model can further lose useful application to prediction problems (e.g., realistic predictive distributions).
+In the case of classification, predictive distributions may not be the ultimate goal, but when S-instability is present, small (imperceptible) differences in the data may lead to greatly different probabilities and thus greatly different classifications.
+For these reasons, we are skeptical about RBMs as probabilistic conceptualizations for data generation.